Changing or leaving your course

 International students may be able to change to another university but must usually apply for permission from the Home Office first.
 See the UKCISA (UK Council for International Student Affairs) website for details.

-Think about the implications of your choice of course for any future career plans.
-Will it lead to any particular career area or is it a more general course?
-Speak to a careers adviser for advice about the long-term career options with your chosen subject.
+Think about any impact your course change may have on your future career plans.
+Will it still help you progress your career ideas, interests and goals or is it more of a general course?
+Speak to a careers adviser for advice about the short, medium and long-term career options with your chosen course.

 Taking a break from study